theall38103/DWF-Database-Artifacts/JSON-file-format.md

 ### URL

 1.0: The URL for the sources, must be a valid URL, or may be an email address (e.g. if the file is sent directly to us and not available on a web server).
+Needed for the MINIMUM entry.
 MANDATORY

 ### IMPORTTIME